 Once you’re registered, EVDS will automatically make a booking and notify you where and when to go for the vaccination.
 Ensure that you have your EVDS reference SMS with you as proof of your vaccination booking.
 If you belong to a medical aid, you’ll need to present your medical aid membership card.

 At the facility, you’ll undergo a COVID-19 screening and be directed to the waiting room.
-You will also need to complete these two forms:

 Medical assessments will be done in the waiting room prior to your vaccination.
 Once your vaccine has been administered, you’ll be directed to an observation room for a short period of time.
 Depending on the vaccine type being administered, you may be required to return for a second dose.